 Funding for LTC homes in Ontario is based on reimbursement for the level of care assessed to be required by the residents, in accordance with scheduled rates.
-The MLTC allocates funds through "funding envelopes", specifically: nursing and personal care (NPC); programs and support services (PSS); and accommodation (which includes a sub-envelope for raw food).
+The MLTC allocates funds through "funding envelopes", specifically: nursing and personal care ("NPC"); programs and support services ("PSS"); and accommodation (which includes a subenvelope for raw food).
 The funding for the NPC and PSS envelopes is generally adjusted annually based on the acuity of residents as determined by a classification assessment of resident care needs.
 The NPC, PSS and food envelopes are "flow-through" envelopes, whereby any deviation in actual costs from scheduled rates is either absorbed by the provider (if actual costs exceed funding allocations) or is returned to the MLTC (if actual costs are below funding allocations).
 With respect to the accommodation envelope, providers retain any excess funding received over costs incurred.
 As well, the MLTC provides supplementary funds for accreditation of LTC homes, care and support programs, pay equity obligations, and minor capital funding based on specified criteria.
-The province sets the rates for basic accommodation, as well as the maximum premiums that providers can charge and retain for semi-private and private accommodation (preferred accommodation) and these premiums vary according to the structural classification of the LTC home.
-Long-term care providers are permitted to designate up to 60% of the resident; however, the province guarantees funding for beds designated as basic accommodation through government subsidies.
+The province sets the rates for basic accommodation, otherwise referred to as "preferred accommodation", and these premiums vary according to the structural classification of the LTC home.
+Long-term care providers are permitted to designate up to 60% of the resident capacity of a home as preferred accommodation.
+The accommodation rates are substantially paid for by the resident; however, the province guarantees funding for beds designated as basic accommodation through government subsidies.